-Given the set of pages making calls to session replay providers, we also looked into the consistency of SSL usage across these calls.
-Interestingly, the majority of such calls were made over HTTPS (75.7%), and 49.9% of the pages making these calls were accessed over HTTPS.
-Additionally, we found no pages accessed over HTTPS making calls to session replay scripts over HTTP, which was surprising but encouraging.
+Given the set of pages making requests to session replay providers, we also looked into the consistency of SSL usage across these requests.
+Interestingly, the majority of such requests were made over HTTPS (75.7%), and 49.9% of the pages making these requests were accessed over HTTPS.
+Additionally, we found no pages accessed over HTTPS making requests to session replay scripts over HTTP, which was surprising but encouraging.

 Eval and dynamically created function calls

 Function() object.
 For example, this code will print hello twice:

 eval("console.log('hello')") var my_func = new Function("console.log('hello')") my_func()

 While dynamic function creation has its uses, it also opens up users to injection attacks, such as cross-site scripting, and can potentially be used to hide malicious code.

 In order to understand how dynamic function creation is being used on the Web, we analyzed its prevalence, location, and distribution in our dataset.
 The analysis was initially performed on 10,000 randomly selected pages and validated against the entire dataset.
 In terms of prevalence, we found that 3.72% of overall function calls were created dynamically, and these originated from across 8.76% of the websites crawled in our dataset.